About me

 We propose an instruction finetuning method that helps LLMs better handle unordered inputs — making them more robust in tasks like ICL and RAG.

-• [05/2024] Our paper on text watermarking is accepted at ACL 2024.
+• [05/2024] Our paper on llm watermarking is accepted at ACL 2024.

 We introduce a decoding method that embeds watermarks via lexical redundancy, preserving text quality with minimal tradeoff.